cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 ![](_static/images/Filters/histogram1.png)

-To select a range within a histogram, click in the chart and with the button down, drag left or right.
+To select a range within a histogram, click and drag left or right.
 You should see a color change in the background of the data.
 To edit an existing selection, drag in the middle of the selection to move the entire selection, or on either edge of the selection to edit just the start or end of the range.
 To clear the selection, click outside of the range.

 If the chart is in its interactive mode, you can see the main graph view changing its selection as the chart changes.
 However, in large networks this will over-stress the computer and become sluggish in the interface.
 Therefore, there is a check box in the header of CyChart to control whether selection is recomputed whenever the mouse moves, or occurs only at the end of your drag.